The 2nd Day in London

 Anne Boleyn's execution here

-In the evening she took me a pub at Angel and we had dinner.
-I often see many people at pub in London drink only beer without any food.
-A Spanish group next to out table drank only beer and have gone soon.
-I drank some beer, but I didn't know the brand.
+In the evening, she took me to a pub in Angel, and we had dinner there.
+I often see many people in London pubs drinking only beer without ordering food.
+A Spanish group at the next table drank only beer and left quickly.
+I had some beer too, though I didn’t know the brand.

 a pub at Angel